mikecurtisjs/devtest_frontend/README.md

 ## Environmental Notes
 1. This system is meant to work with node 10.x.
 Higher versions have had complications in installing the package
+2. SSH Key cloning may have an issue with pushing a branch from past experiences.
+Cloning via HTTPS seems to have no issue and may be a result of the key permissions in relation to Github's ssh system.

 ## What the finished product should be:
 1. Developer needs to retrieve the data from an API